charles-vzf/CPSolver/README.md

 ## License

-This project is developed for educational purposes as part of the UTC Master's program in Operations Research.
+This project is developed for educational purposes as part of the MPRO Master's program in Operations Research.